jianqingzheng/jianqingzheng.github.io/_pages/includes/intro.md

 Prior to this, I obtained my MRes degree at the <a href='https://www.imperial.ac.uk/hamlyn-centre'>Hamlyn Center for Robotic Surgery</a>, Imperial College London, under the supervision of <a href='https://imr.sjtu.edu.cn/en/ab_lead/210.html'>Prof. Guang-Zhong Yang</a>, and a BEng degree at University of Liverpool, with my final year project supervised by <a href='https://www.liverpool.ac.uk/electrical-engineering-and-electronics/staff/lin-jiang/'>Dr. Lin Jiang</a> and my second year project supervised by <a href='https://gr.xjtu.edu.cn/web/shusenyang'>Prof. Shusen Yang</a>.
 <br>
-My current research interests are in biomedical data analysis and computational biology, with an emphasis on the computational models and machine learning approaches.
+My current research interests are in <code>Biomed_Analy</code> biomedical data analysis, <code>Surg_Navig</code> surgical navigation and <code>Comput_Bio</code> computational biology, with an emphasis on the computational models and machine learning approaches.
 <i class="fas fa-quote-right fa-2x fa-pull-right fa-border" aria-hidden="true"></i>
 </p>